-Group chief Dianne Wells, 36, commenced walking thru the crosswalk because the countdown clock ticked down the seconds.
-A shipping truck driving force, who often drove the direction Tuesday and Thursday mornings, changed into developing at the intersection like he typically did.
+Group chief Dianne Wells, 36, commenced walking through the crosswalk because the countdown clock ticked down the seconds.
+A shipping truck driving force, who often drove the direction on Tuesday and Thursday mornings, changed into developing at the intersection like he typically did.
 However, on December 18, he ran the red light, hitting Wells without slowing down or honking.
 Surveillance cameras from the excessive local faculty taped the women screaming because the tragedy unfolded.

 Wells died on the scene.